-10. Energy To minimise energy usage and to facilitate the development of appropriately located renewable energy schemes, including community led initiatives 0 11.
-Transport To increase the efficiency and safety of the transport network, improve accessibility to jobs and services for all, reduce car travel and promote public transport, walking and cycling 0 12.
-Employment To create high quality employment opportunities, and encourage enterprise and innovation + The reduction in the size of the allocation and removal of the land with Tree Preservation Order protection might encourage employment development by making the allocated site more attractive to developers than if the original allocation was retained.
-13. Education To improve the education and skills of the population 0 14.
-Climate change To reduce the District's contributions towards climate change, increase resilience, and minimise harm to human health and the environment 0 15.
-Deprivation To reduce levels of deprivation and poverty 0 16.
-Water management and flood risk To direct sensitive development 0 away from areas at risk of flooding and to assist in the positive management of the water environment 17.
-Design To promote good design throughout the District and ensure that new buildings, spaces and places are of a high quality 0 18.
-Equality To ensure that there is equality of opportunity and that no individuals or groups are disadvantaged or discriminated against because of race, sex, disability, religion or belief, sexual orientation, gender reassignment, maternity and pregnancy, marriage or civil partnership, age, or social inequality 0
+11. Transport To increase the efficiency and safety of the transport No direct impact on this IIA objective. network, improve accessibility to jobs and services for all, reduce car travel and promote public transport, walking and cycling 12.
+Employment To create high quality employment 0 No direct impact on this IIA objective. opportunities, and encourage enterprise and innovation U 13.
+Education To improve the education and skills of the 0 No direct impact on this IIA objective. population U 14.
+Climate change To reduce the District's contributions towards No direct impact on this IIA objective. climate change, increase resilience, and minimise harm to human 0 health and the environment 15.
+Deprivation To reduce levels of deprivation and poverty 0 No direct impact on this IIA objective.
+16. Water management and flood risk To direct sensitive Potential fluvial, surface water and groundwater flooding risk and reservoir inundation development away from areas at risk of flooding and to assist in 0 identified in SFRA but can be mitigated through FRA and surface water drainage and run-off the positive management of the water environment strategy.
+17. Design To promote good design throughout the District and 0 No direct impact on this IIA objective. ensure that new buildings, spaces and places are of a high quality U 18.
+Equality To ensure that there is equality of opportunity and No direct impact on this IIA objective. that no individuals or groups are disadvantaged or discriminated against because of race, sex, disability, religion or belief, sexual 0 orientation, gender reassignment, maternity and pregnancy, marriage or civil partnership, age, or social inequality